kelvinm10/SER_Website/_posts/2022-04-23-future-work.md

 author: "Kelvin Murillo, Shad Fernandez"
 categories: future-work
 tags: [documentation, sample]
-image: arctic-1.jpg
+image: what'sNext.jpg
 ---

-Some potential avenues for our work include the following sectors:
+Some potential avenues for our work include improving customer service interactions between customers and employee representatives and potentially providing those with hearing loss issues accessibility to more information when conversing with people.